LEARNAcademy/syllabus/rails/active-record-intro.md

 ```

 **Create**
-To add a new instance of our Dog class, we need to use the Active Record command `.create` and pass in key:value pairs of each column and the value to be stored in that column.
+To add a new instance of our Dog class, we need to use the Active Record command `.create` and provide key:value pairs for each attribute and its value to be stored in each column.
 ```
 > Dog.create name: "Jax", breed: "German Shorthaired Pointer", age: 4
 ```